bentoml/BentoRAG/README.md

-# Tutorial: RAG with Cusotm Models
+# Tutorial: RAG with Custom Models
 ### Using 🦙 LlamaIndex and 🍱 BentoML